Key Takeaways

 Many people with sleep apnea get substantial relief by using a continuous positive airway pressure (CPAP) machine.
-While these devices are a standard treatment for obstructive sleep apnea (OSA), they can be expensive to purchase.
-Renting provides an opportunity to try out a CPAP model, and in some cases renting may even be required by health insurance plans.
+While these devices are a standard treatment for obstructive sleep apnea (OSA), they can also be expensive to purchase, with or without insurance coverage.
+Renting provides an opportunity to try out a CPAP model, and, in some cases, may even be required by certain health insurance plans.

 We’ll cover who’s a good fit for a CPAP machine rental, why renting can be beneficial, and what costs may be covered by insurance.

-CPAP machines are medical devices that are designed to last for years, so they can be expensive.
-Renting a CPAP machine is a worthwhile option for people who want to test out a machine before purchasing it as well as those looking to try a different style or brand of CPAP device.
+CPAP machines are medical devices that are designed to last for years, so they can get expensive.
+Renting a CPAP machine is a worthwhile option for people who want to test out a machine before purchasing it, as well as those looking to try a different style or brand of CPAP device.

 Some health insurance providers require a CPAP to initially be rented over a specific period of time.
-This allows them to assess how well CPAP therapy is working before providing long-term coverage for the device.
+This allows them to assess how well CPAP therapy works for them before providing long-term coverage for the device.

-CPAP rentals can also fill a gap for people who need a machine for a temporary period, whether that’s a travel CPAP machine for a vacation or a replacement CPAP to use while an existing machine undergoes repairs.
+CPAP rentals can also fill a gap for people who need a machine for a temporary period, whether they’re traveling or waiting for a replacement while their existing machine gets repaired.

 Who’s a Match for CPAP Machine Rental

-Renting a CPAP machine can have major benefits for both experienced CPAP users and those with a new sleep apnea diagnosis.
-Many people take time to adjust to sleeping with a CPAP machine.
-If you’re investing in your first one, a short-term rental can help make sure you find the brand and model that best matches your needs.
+Renting a CPAP machine can have major benefits for both experienced CPAP users and those with a new OSA diagnosis.
+Since many people take time to adjust to sleeping with a CPAP machine, a short-term rental can help make sure you find the brand and model that best matches your needs.

-Renting may be a match for you if you are headed on vacation and want a travel CPAP device that is compact, lightweight, and can run on battery power.
-A rental may also be helpful if you need to continue CPAP therapy while your regular device is being serviced or repaired.
+Renting may also be a match for you if you are headed on vacation and want a travel CPAP device that is compact, lightweight, and can run on battery power.

 A CPAP rental can also be a necessity for people with certain types of health insurance.
 The CPAP coverage provided by many health plans requires an initial rental period.